syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 ### How to drag the swimlane

-* Swimlane can be dragged by clicking and dragging the header of the swimlane.
+* Swimlane object can be dragged by clicking and dragging the header of the swimlane.

 * When you drag the elements in the diagram, the [PositionChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PositionChanging) and [PositionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PositionChanged) events get triggered and we can do customization on those events.